AppliedMechanicsLab/ENGN0310/CourseNotes/Bars/HangingBar1.md

 $$

-There is no force on the lower face for bar.
+There is no force on the lower face of the bar.
 So, in the last equation $F(L)=0$.
 Thus, we get that

 $$
 \begin{align}